-The kind of birds mentioned in Leviticus 11:13 and Deuteronomy 14:12 as unclean, are birds that will eat other animals, as they are birds of prey.
+The kind of birds mentioned in Leviticus 11:13 and Deuteronomy 14:12 as unclean are birds that will eat other animals, as they are birds of prey.
 An example of a clean bird to eat is the quail.
 The diet of the quail is majority plant material, grains and seeds, seldom will this kind of bird will consume insects.
-Moreover, the quail does not resemble in phenotype that of a vulture.
+Moreover, the quail do not resemble in phenotype that of a vulture.

 What are the Characteristics of a Vulture or a Bird of Prey?

 A bird of prey is defined as a predatory bird that hunts and feeds on other animals.
 One feature of this kind of bird is the lack of feathers on their heads.

 The biological purpose of this is so that dead meat (carrion) do not stick to their head after consuming the flesh of their prey.
 This is evident by viewing pictures of the turkey.

 Having a beard is another characteristic of identifying the turkey as a bearded vulture.
 Lastly, a curved beak is defining as a

 What is the Natural Diet of a Wild Turkey?